jlumijarvi/mysql-replication-docker/README.md

 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf
 ```

 Replace the bind address with the IP address of the server.
-If the master and the slave will be in the same server leave it as 127.0.0.1.
+If the master and the slave(s) will be in the same server it can be left as 127.0.0.1.

 ```
 bind-address            = 127.0.0.1